dine1717/Solution/README.md

 First Question:

 Used Keras for getting the model architecture of VGG19.
 Used cosine similarity to get similarity score between two images.
-Used Fastapi to deploy two model and swagger ui ti check the results.
+Used Fastapi to deploy two model and swagger ui to check the results.

 run command: uvicorn main:application --reload